CaptainLost/WebApi/.github/clean-architecture.instructions.md

 - Dependencies flow inward: `Presentation → Application → Domain`
 - Domain has **NO** dependencies on other layers
 - Application depends only on Domain
+- Persistence depends on Application (implements repository abstractions)
-- Infrastructure implements Application abstractions
+- Infrastructure depends on Application and Persistence (for external services)
 - Presentation depends on Application

 ### 2. SOLID Principles